 Bonnie had both of her breasts removed, but during the reconstruction process (where the breasts are rebuilt with implants), the left implant didn’t take.
 Until she is ready to undergo another surgery to reconstruct the left side, Bonnie has to wear a prosthesis, which inserts into a pocket in the bra and clips into place.
-It can be difficult to find a prosthetic bra that is natural looking, fits well, and doesn’t make her look lopsided.
+It can be difficult to find a comfortable post-mastectomy bra that is natural looking, fits well, and doesn’t make her look lopsided.
 Bonnie says the prosthetic bras she was fitted with were all “old granny bras.”
 Read: not comfortable, not sexy, and definitely not good for working out.
 (No disrespect to old grannies and their bras, of course.)

 In the year since her surgery, Bonnie has continued to search for an effective and attractive bra that can accomodate the prosthetic insert and doesn’t make her feel self-conscious or frumpy.
 When she met us at the Diva Run, she took a chance and purchased our Padded Evolution Bra.